 People Puzzles: Looking at Learning Styles

-While there is some debate about the validity of learning styles, great trainers understand that people experience the classroom in a myriad of ways.
+While there is some debate about the validity of learning styles, great trainers understand that people experience the classroom in a number of ways.
 This part of the seminar looks at three popular approaches to understanding learning styles: Walter Burke Barbe’s Visual-Auditory-Kinesthetic (VAK) model, Gardener’s Multiple Intelligences, and Honey and Mumford’s learning preferences model.
 Once we’ve reviewed the various frameworks, participants will choose a model and style.
 Next, they will tailor a teach-back exercise that addresses the framework, while using activities designed for a specific style.
-Following that exercise, debate the extent to which learning styles matter, and we’ll examine other elements that can influence a learner’s success: ability, interest, and frame of reference to name a few.
+Following that exercise, we’ll debate the extent to which learning styles matter, and we’ll examine other elements that can influence a learner’s success: ability, interest, and frame of reference to name a few.

 Model Behavior: Exploring Instructional Design